timomeh/react-native-material-bottom-navigation/README.md

 ### Why don't you use all the options provided by react-navigation?

-At the moment react-navigation changes quite often, and I don't want to look for those changes constantly.
+At the moment react-navigation changes quite frequently, and I don't want to look for those changes constantly.
 That's why everything is in its own namespace.
 Also the Bottom Navigation has some features which are not covered by react-navigation.

 I believe it's better to have 100% control over what you're programming, even if this means you need to configure a few more things in your code.

+## Roadmap

+Check if they are any new features announced in the [Issues](https://github.com/timomeh/react-native-material-bottom-navigation/issues).

 ## [LICENSE](LICENSE.md)